sugarlabs/GSoC/Ideas-2019.md

 - Network integration: integrate Sugarizer presence to share the activity on the network so multiple users could edit the document at the same time
 - Multi-device support: should work on any browser (Chrome, Firefox, Safari) and any platform (Android, iOS, Windows, Linux, MacOS) supported by Sugarizer.

-As other Sugarizer activities, the new Write activity should be write using JavaScript and Sugar-Web library.
-BTW any JavaScript framework could also be use: jQuery, Vue.js, ReactJS, …
+As with other Sugarizer activities, the new Write activity should be written using JavaScript and Sugar-Web library.
+Any JavaScript framework could also be use: jQuery, Vue.js, ReactJS, …

 **Fist step to start:**<br>